ljpilot33/LeewayHertz_AI-Company/README.md

    The specific problem within a industry such as Manufacturing are the manual human tasks that result in errors in data collection.
 AI      and ML focuses on issues such as

 * Who is the company's intended customer?
+  Large Manufacturing Companies
+   * U.S. Army
+   * ESPN
+   * Siemens
+   * Hershey
+   * 3M

-Siemens Is there any information about the market size of this set of customers?
+* Is there any information about the market size of this set of customers?
 1.3% of the market is Seimens holdings.

+As per Precedence Research, the global market for AI in manufacturing reached a value of USD 3.8 billion in 2022.
+It is projected to attain approximately USD 68.36 billion by 2032, experiencing a remarkable compound annual growth rate (CAGR) of 33.5% from 2023 to 2032. https://www.leewayhertz.com/ai-use-cases-in-manufacturing/

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-* an
+  *	ZBrain AI Development Platform
+  *	ZBrain AI agents are designed to automate specific tasks within enterprise processes using GenAI.
+By deploying        these agents, organizations can reduce manual workload and enhance operational efficiency across departments, leading to streamlined workflows and improved productivity. https://zbrain.ai/agents/#insightpopup

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+### AI platform optimizes manufacturing processes
+LeewayHertz’s generative AI platform, ZBrain, stands as a pivotal solution for manufacturing enterprises aiming to confront challenges within their workflows, enhancing efficiency and fostering business growth.
+ZBrain enables enterprises to develop tailored LLM-based applications, optimizing workflows, improving customer interactions, and advancing manufacturing operations.
+The platform uses clients’ data, whether in the form of text, images, or documents, to train advanced LLMs like GPT-4, Vicuna, Llama 2, or GPT-NeoX for developing contextually aware applications capable of performing diverse tasks.
+These applications contribute to informed decision-making, provide in-depth insights, and enhance productivity, all while maintaining stringent data privacy standards. https://www.leewayhertz.com/manufacturing-software-development/

 ## Landscape